 They may store liquids or gases for short or long terms and possibly need to heat or cool the product within.
 You can find storage tanks in various parts of an application, holding raw materials for the first steps or for additions further in the process.

 You’ll also sometimes see tank farms, where you have multiple tanks simply holding product for shipping or other non-process steps.

-The measurement you need will depend on the type of tank and product you have.
+The level measurement you need will depend on the type of tank and product you have.
 For instance, a conical tank for a chemical has different demands than one with a flat bottom that stores water.

 However, for most storage tanks, you need level measurement at least.
 Precise measurement requires an accurate sensor, but the right sensor will depend again on the tank and product.
 For instance, you can pick a non-contact sensor, like a radar level transmitter.